 - Majid Language School Dubai (Majid Language Schools) - with a fake website at majidlanguageschool.tk and email addresse firstname.lastname@example.org.
-Job ads offer a salary of US$8770 which is significantly higher than any real school in the UAE, and overtime pay of $50 per hour (this is unheard of in real schools in the UAE).
+Job ads offer a salary of US$8770 which is significantly higher than any real school in the UAE, and overtime pay of $50 per hour (any overtime pay is unheard of in real schools in the UAE).
 Ads seen July and August 2013.

 - Sezarab Language School - fake, doesn't exist in the UAE.

-- Sharjah Education Institute (or Educational Institute of Sharjah) - fake, doesn't exist.
+- Sharjah Educational Institute (or Education Institute of Sharjah) - fake, doesn't exist.

 - Zina Academy - apparently in Dubai but doesn't exist in the UAE anywhere.
 There is a real Zina Academy in Nigeria but has nothing to do with the alleged Zina institute in Dubai.